Interview for Dentistry BDS

 Invite to interview

-We hold our interviews throughout December, January, and February.
+We hold our interviews between December and January.
 It is wise not to plan holidays over this period so that you don’t miss out on an interview date.
-Our booking system will allow you to choose from a selection of dates and times, we advise that you book quickly to secure a slot which is best for you.
+Our booking system will allow you to choose from a selection of dates and times.
+We advise that you book quickly to secure a slot which is best for you.

-All interviews must be completed before we can make any decisions.
-Final decisions will be made by the end of March.
-A decision will be made via UCAS and will be emailed to both your personal and @dundee.ac.uk email account.
+After the interview, we aim to communicate decisions by the end of March and at the latest, by the UCAS decision date.
+This decision will be communicated via UCAS and will be emailed to both your personal and @dundee.ac.uk email account.